HamidMolareza/LeetCode/Templates/SQL/README.md

 🌟 If you like this solution, please give it a star.

-## Database Services

-Docker is also supported in this project.
-You can go to the [Docker-Compose](Docker-Compose) folder and run the desired database service.
-For example, you can use the following command to run the **postgres** service.

-`docker-compose -f postgres.yml up`

-The default port of services is **35000**, which you can change.

 ## Support

 Reach out to the maintainer at one of the following places: